mehulagg/gitlab/doc/administration/geo/replication/disable_geo.md

 ## Remove Geo-related configuration

-1. SSH into your primary Geo site's node(s) and log in as root:
+1. For each node on your primary Geo site, SSH into the node and log in as root:

    ```shell
    sudo -i